Lightning-Universe/Training-Studio_app/docs/source/workflows/show_or_download_logs.rst

 1. Check available options
 **************************

-The Training Studio App CLI provides an help.
+The Training Studio App CLI provides its own help.

 .. code-block::

    lightning show logs --hel

-Here is the output of such command above:
+Here is the output of the command:

 .. code-block::